Skip to main content

 Egypt

-In the «Pyramid Texts», Utterance № 688, concerning the construction of a stairway to heaven, mentions both a scepter and a lion.
-The inscription was applied to the tomb wall between 2350–2175 BCE.
-Its fragments 2081a–2082b and 2084a–2086c state: «Cause ye the ka of N. to ascend to the god; lead ye him to the two lions; cause him to ascend to Atum. <...> The inhabitants of the Dȝ.t have counted their bodies; they opened their ears, to the voice of N., when he descends among them.
+The image of the lion as a protective and powerful entity is deeply embedded in Egyptian funerary texts.
+In the «Pyramid Texts», Utterance № 688 (dated to 2350–2175 BCE), which concerns the construction of a stairway to heaven, mentions both a scepter and a lion.
+Fragments 2081a–2082b and 2084a–2086c state: «Cause ye the ka of N. to ascend to the god; lead ye him to the two lions; cause him to ascend to Atum. <...> The inhabitants of the Dȝ.t have counted their bodies; they opened their ears to the voice of N., when he descends among them.
 "Heavy-is-his-sceptre" has said to them that N. is one of them.
 The might of N. is among them like "Great mighty one," who will lead to the Great West.
-The dignity of N. is great in the house of the two lions, for the wrong which appertains to N. is driven off by him who drives off evil (’Idr-isf.t) from before Mḫnti-’irti in Letopolis.» (1952MercerSAB:499-501).
+The dignity of N. is great in the house of the two lions, for the wrong which appertains to N. is driven off by him who drives off evil (’Idr-isf.t) from before Mḫnti-’irti in Letopolis» (1952MercerSAB:499–501).

 9 Like a lion's whelp, Judah, from the prey, my son, thou risest: he stoopeth down, he croucheth as a lion, and as a lioness, who shall rouse him up?